 Menu

-What You Should Wear After Your Breast Augmentation
+What to Wear After Breast Augmentation

 The right clothing can help reduce any swelling, prevent irritation from occurring, and will give your body the proper support that it needs.
 The wrong choices?
 They can cause unnecessary discomfort and even slow down the entire healing process.
 That’s why it’s important to plan ahead and know what works best during the first few weeks after surgery.